 A cutaway is shown in the image on the right.

-A thermal mass flow meter measures the amount of fluid that passes through the meter.
-At Teledyne Hastings we design our mass flow meters for dry and clean gases.
+A flow meter measures the amount of fluid that passes through the meter.
+At Teledyne Hastings we design our thermal mass flow meters for dry and clean gases.
 This is useful for wide array applications that include measuring natural gas or air and biogas measurement.

 The meter’s thermal mass flow sensor measures the gas molecular flow that passes through its capillary tube by quantitating thermal energy transfer.
 The mass flow rate is a function of the gas flow and the specific heat of the gas.
 The thermal mass flow sensor then provides accurate measurements which can be referenced back to standardized volumetric flow units.
 Reference conditions (standard temperature and pressure) are based upon the amount of gas flow, which is determined by the number of gas molecules, using the ideal gas law.
 The meter’s shunt is selected such that the amount of gas moving through the flow sensor is approximately the same at full-scale flow.
 After passing through the thermal mass flow sensor, the gas then exits the flow meter via a downstream port.